On any given day you will do dozens of tasks – waking up, eating, showering, getting dressed, and about a hundred other things before you go to sleep.

 Try using this structure with other items from the table.

-What you learned today should be enough for you to feel familiarized with the vocabulary used when talking about your daily routine.
-Try to apply what you learned here to describe your own daily routine and you should see an improvement on your learning experience.
+What you learned today should be enough to familiarize you with the vocabulary we use when talking about our daily routine.
+Try to apply what you learned here to describe your own daily routine and you should see an improvement in your Korean language.

 REVIEW AND REPEAT DAILY, AND YOU WILL SEE PROGRESS!